Please wipe your feet before you come in

 The journey to becoming functional wasn’t all roses and happiness; we made plenty mistakes along the way, took many paths that wasted time and resources, and discovered many challenging things while "working on our head."
 In the United Front paradigm, we want to bring you the cream of the crop of our experience, so that you can put it into use as quickly as possible.

 Many of us multiples have allowed ourselves the self-image of being broken, of being abused, of being trigger-happy, of being helpless, of being childish, of being in desperate need of being saved.

 I am not saying that all of these are untrue.
 However, our picture of ourselves contributes a great deal to how true these things are.
-We allow ourselves to be victims.
-We allow ourselves to be broken.
+We put ourselves in harms way.
+We allow ourselves to remain broken.
 We do have every right to claim the title of abused, or of being victims, or being broken, but how much does that claim really serve us?
 You are probably a physical adult.
 You will never be able to do anything to wipe away what happened to you in the past.
 Your choice is whether you want to live with those experiences as a huge and overwhelming burden or if you want to dump the burden and get on with life.

 I asked you to wipe your feet upon entering.
 I don’t need you to bring your outside mud of the dirty and nasty things you’ve been through when you enter my home.
 And you don’t need it in your home either.
 Did you walk through the mud and ice?
 Yes.
 Do you need to bring it into the present, into your mind, into your mental home, to muck things up and make a bigger job of cleaning house?
 No. Absolutely not.
 Do yourself a favor, and request everyone to wipe their feet before they come into your home too.
 Our past experiences should not be an excuse to be abusive to others, including the others in our own head.